 2019 - flowOS 2.0 and a year of many updates: 2019 saw many transitions in our products as we incorporated feedback from our community into our designs and updated materials and parts to be more durable and user-friendly.
 Some of the shifts included the transition from flowcord to smithy cord, and updates to all our connectors - cord, composite, tube - to new 3D-printed ninjaflex parts.
 We also released crystal case v2 and capsule handles v2, replacing decade-old designs with new 3D-printed parts.

 End of 2019 also saw the launch of flowOS 2.0, a big leap in our operating system with much-needed improvements to the grouping paradigm, and significant updates to kinetic awareness 2.0.
 We continued development of vision props with the creation of new boards that enable us to make really terrific batons, staffs and levitating wands.
 The vision designs are coming ever closer to being out of beta in 2020!

-Meanwhile the creator system of open-sourced props moved forward with the first prototypes presented in the Jonglissimo show at the European Juggling Convention!
-New beta boards are expected to arrive end of 2019 and we look forward to moving ahead with this project in 2020.
+Meanwhile the "creators" system of open-sourced props moved forward with the first prototypes presented in the Jonglissimo show at the European Juggling Convention!
+Our first round of private beta creators boards are expected to arrive in spring 2020 and we look forward to all that the creators project will inspire.

 The future: Flowtoys has a never-ending list of new products and offerings to bring to the world.

 The process of product development is 5% idea and inspiration, and 95% execution, overcoming challenges, learning and course correction.
 We are in service to bring our products and ideas to life, and propagate them as consciously as we can.